Professional image interview tips for the 50 somethings

 Do mix up your outfit with some fashionable quality accessories.
 You can catapult your look into very easily, by wearing accessories that are current.
-A new tote bag in one of the seasons colours is a great way (Read How to choose the best handbag for your body type) or a shoe with a modern heel.
+A new tote bag in one of the seasons colours is a great way or a shoe with a modern heel.

 Today’s business casual attire has opened up the opportunity to wear just about any colour we want.
 If you do wear a bright jacket, just remember to keep the rest of your outfit simple.
 Alternatively, consider adding a splash of colour in another way.
 Why not liven up a neutral outfit with a quality scarf either around your neck or tied around your waist and chose a bag in a colour that goes with it.
 It’s a great way to add interest to what would otherwise be a sober outfit.

 Talking of colours, be warned about wearing black.
 It’s not the colour that fits all like some say.
 It’s not the jacket colour everyone must have, quite the opposite.
 It doesn’t suit everyone and rarely older women.
 Yes, it’s a colour that conveys a lot of power, authority and even drama.
 It’s a good colour for a conservative office environment, but it can be overwhelming in a casual office environment.
 If it’s not in your colour range, it can make you look harsh, unapproachable and older!

 Knowing which colours suit you is crucial.